 5. Simple functionality requirements: When your needs can be met by existing plugins and extensions

 For local businesses seeking search engine optimization in UAE or other specific markets, traditional CMS platforms often provide region-specific plugins and themes that can accelerate localization efforts.
+When considering headless cms vs. traditional cms for regional SEO strategies, traditional platforms may offer more immediate solutions.

 Implementation Considerations